Kapil-888/ggplots/README.md

 - *Data Filtering Techniques using tidyverse*
 - *Data Manipulation/Wrangling*
 - *Reviewing basic plots and stats*
-- *10 fold cross validation*
-- *Running different algorithms according to relations seen in viz*
-- *Finding accuracy and kappa for best fitting model*
+- *Using ggplot and gganimate for advanced plots and gifs*

 ## **3. t-tests**